ammar20112001/Attention-Is-All-You-Need--reproduced/README.md

 ## Overview

 This repository aims to reproduce the transformer model architecture from scratch using **PyTorch**, making the code highly modular and customizable.
 It includes training loops, hyperparameter tuning, and experiment tracking features to aid machine learning engineers and researchers in quickly setting up and testing transformer-based models.
+The project also provides multiple deployment options, including a serverless architecture using **AWS Lambda** and **S3**, as well as a hosted version on **Hugging Face Spaces** for easy and direct interaction with the model (to directly interact with the model, see [Hugging Face Spaces](#aws-lambda-serverless-deployment)).

 ---